Subpoena Domestication · All 50 States

-Served 123 LLC manages the entire domestication workflow — document preparation, court filing, issuance coordination, and compliant service — so your out-of-state subpoena is positioned to be enforceable where compliance is required.
+Served 123 LLC runs the entire domestication workflow — document preparation, court filing, clerk issuance, and compliant service — so a subpoena from your court becomes enforceable where the recipient actually is.

 • UIDDA and non-UIDDA procedures handled in every state